-Jill Duggar Fully Supports Husband, Derick Dillard, Who Contradicts Himself On Twitter, After New Baby Arrives
+Jill Duggar Fully Supports Husband Derick Dillard, Who Contradicts Himself On Twitter After New Baby Arrives

 — Sharon Dirrigl (@Winterbaby2067) September 24, 2017

-He is also a staunch Republican, who stands behind Trump politics.
+He is also a staunch Republican who stands behind Trump politics.
 Frequently, he retweets or writes messages that show that he supports the more conservative agendas.
-With the Americans right now concerned about activism in sports, Derick clearly showed on Twitter that he does not approve protests against the government when it comes to football.
+With Americans right now concerned about activism in sports, Derick clearly showed on Twitter that he does not approve of protests against the government when it comes to football.

 Way to stand Ogbah!
 That's an Oklahoma State alumnus for you!
 Thank you @EmanOgbah https://t.co/thHydBmuBW